gamesbook/pyprototypr/docs/basic_concepts.rst

 A “default”, in terms of **pyprototypr**, is a value or setting for something (usually a *property*) which is used unless you specify otherwise.
-This is helpful for quickly drawing or testing something until you’re ready to make decisions about your own setting or value.
+This is helpful for quickly drawing or testing something until you're ready to make decisions about your own setting or value.

 Some examples of defaults are: